isurunvn/technical_support_management_system/README.md

 After successfully creating the database you can access the web site using 'http://localhost/technical_support_management_system/Entry/entry.html' url.

 [To login as an admin use username='nexus', password='n123' | To login as a normal user you can signUp with your credentials]

+IMPORTANT: A stable internet connection is required for faster, smoother and better loading of each web page.

 Project contributors:
  Isuru Naveen, Tharusha Nemantha, Sandith Moras, Dulmini Nureka, Januli Nanayakkara